-- The Scheme's costs and charges across all ages assessed have been higher than those of the comparator arrangements. - While the Scheme's costs and charges are on average higher than those of the comparator arrangements, the Trustees have agreed in principal to make several changes following the recent triennial investment strategy review to address these higher costs.
-Resultant changes are due to be implemented in 2024 which will be reflected in next year's assessment. - The use of active management within the Scheme's default, with the aim of helping manage investment risk, has also resulted in relatively high member charges compared to passive comparator arrangements.
+- The Scheme's costs and charges across all ages assessed have been higher than those of the comparator arrangements. - While the Scheme's costs and charges are, on average, higher than those of the comparator arrangements, largely due to its active management style, the Trustees agreed in principle to make several changes following the 2023 investment strategy review to address these higher costs.
+These changes will involve increasing the proportion of passive management, moving away from the current model where the default is entirely actively managed, making costs higher.
+This will be achieved by introducing a lifestyle option as the default instead of a single fund, which can help lower charges and tailor the investment strategy to better match members' risk profiles and their proximity to retirement.
+These changes are due to be implemented in 2025.